 Filing a mechanics lien in Illinois, just like any other state, can be a technical, error-prone task.
-As we’ve stated over and over again on this blog, mistakes are common, and even the smallest one can invalidate your entire lien claim.
-This article is meant to guide you step-by-step through the process of filing an Illinois mechanics lien, along with downloadable forms.
+Mistakes are common, and even the smallest one can invalidate your entire lien claim.
+This article will guide you step-by-step through the process of filing an Illinois mechanics lien, along with downloadable forms.

-Video Summary of How to File a Mechanics Lien in Illinois
+Watch: How to file a lien in Illinois

 Step 1: Determine if you have lien rights